Luís Montenegro: Leader of the PSD

 Rio resigned following the PSD's poor performance in the 2022 Portuguese legislative election.
 Montenegro was the first person to put himself forward for the party leadership election, in which he ran against former minister Jorge Moreira da Silva.
 Montenegro won with 72.47% of the votes, beating his opponent in every district.

-Under Montenegro’s leadership, the PSD reached an agreement in January 2024 with the CDS-PP for a pre-electoral alliance as they sought to bolster their chances of winning the national elections later that year.
+Under Montenegro's leadership, the PSD reached an agreement in January 2024 with the CDS-PP for a pre-electoral alliance as they sought to bolster their chances of winning the national elections later that year.
 The Democratic Alliance took the most seats in the election with 80, two more than the PS.
 One of Montenegro's campaign promises was the full privatisation of TAP Air Portugal.

-On 21 March 2024, President Marcelo Rebelo de Sousa formally issued Montenegro an invitation to form a government.
-Montenegro's new government was then presented to, and approved by, the president on 28 March.
+On 21 March 2024, President Marcelo Rebelo de Sousa invited Montenegro to form a government.
+Montenegro's new government was approved by the president on 28 March.

-Prime Minister of Portugal
+Prime minister of Portugal

+First government (2024–2025)

 Montenegro delivers his first speech as Prime Minister in Ajuda Palace, 2 April 2024.

-Montenegro was sworn-in as prime minister of Portugal, heading the XXIV Constitutional Government, on 2 April 2024 at a ceremony in the Ajuda National Palace in Lisbon.
+Montenegro was sworn in as prime minister of Portugal, heading the XXIV Constitutional Government, on 2 April 2024 at a ceremony in the Ajuda National Palace in Lisbon.
 Prior to taking office, Montenegro vowed to govern with a minority government instead of forming a coalition with the ascendant right-wing populist party Chega, and decried their leader André Ventura as "often xenophobic, racist, populist and excessively demagogic".

 In May 2024, the Portuguese government under Montenegro announced that a new Lisbon airport would be built in Alcochete and would be ready by 2034.

-Days before the 2024 European Parliament election in Portugal, Montenegro announced a toughening of Portugal's immigration laws; the country had previously allowed those with a tourist visa to apply for residency.
+Days before the 2024 European Parliament election, Montenegro announced a toughening of Portugal's immigration laws; the country had previously allowed those with a tourist visa to apply for residency.
 He said that the existing laws had led to "excessive abuse of our willingness to receive".

+Montenegro with Indian Prime Minister Narendra Modi in 2024.

 In July 2024, he announced a reduction in corporate income tax from the current 21% to 15%.
 This measure would cost the public purse around 500 million euros a year.

 In September 2024, Montenegro ran unopposed in the PSD leadership election.
 He received 97.45% of the votes, while the majority of party members did not vote.